CLIENT PROJECT

 - "It's very easy to spot the information you need!"

-- First end-to-end project experience and real-world client: I learned not just about designing for a non-profit, but also about collaboration, engaging in conversations to understand user requirements, and launching and managing a site post-launch.
-The many hats I wore throughout this project provided me with valuable experience across all stages of a product's lifecycle.
+- First end-to-end project experience and real-world client: I learned not just about designing for a non-profit, but also about collaboration, engaging in conversations to understand user requirements, and managing a site post-launch; all stages of a product's lifecycle.

 - Style guides can save your life: While making adjustments to the designs during one of the many review phases, I once again realized the importance of maintaining a style guide; having it set up beforehand made the adjustments later on quick, easy, and saved tons of time.